fenago/ml-bootcamp/Lab_3.md

 Let's
 make it uniform by lowercasing everything and replacing spaces with underscores.
 This way we remove all the inconsistencies in the data.
-We use the exact same code we used in the previous chapter:
+We use the exact same code we used in the previous lab: